 - Find Out Your Hormone Levels – I believe this should come first.
 Find out what your levels are (there are test kits available from this reputable site) and supplement with progesterone if needed.

 - Diet – ensure you are getting lots of fresh whole (and organic) foods in your diet every day.
 Whole foods support your body’s natural ability to balance itself, and provide essential nutrients your body needs to thrive.
-Make sure your diet includes abundant brightly colored vegetables and fruits, hormone free meats, and healthy fats including cold pressed olive oil, coconut oil, and fish oil (from deep seas that are unpolluted).
+Make sure your diet includes abundant brightly colored vegetables and fruits, hormone free meats, and healthy fats including cold pressed olive oil, coconut oil, and flaxseed oil.
 Limit or avoid refined foods like white sugar and flour, as these foods deplete the body of essential nutrients.

 - Stress Management – stress directly affects your hormones.
 When stress is chronically high, hormones become out of balance.
 Therefore, finding ways to de-stress every day are a must.
 Take a little time each day to breath deep, exercise, and find ways to relax like yoga, meditation and walking.

 - Eat Organic or Free Range – meats, poultry, eggs, dairy products, fruits and vegetables (whenever you can).
 I still believe that if you can’t get something organic and you’re really craving it – to me that’s a sign your body needs that food.
-Buy it and be really OCD about washing it to remove any traces of pesticide from it.
-Use a good quality fruit & vegetable wash.
+Buy it and be really OCD about washing it to remove any traces of pesticide from it by using a good quality fruit & vegetable wash.

 - Learn How to Garden Organically – avoid all pesticides, herbicides, and fungicide.